GioSira/EcoVerse/README.md

 the development of NLP models that can better understand and analyze ecological narratives, thus supporting policy-making and public awareness efforts.

+**Guidelines Availability**: We made the dataset annotation guidelines available upon request.
+Please feel free to request the annotation guidelines by writing to: fr.grasso@unito.it.

 ## Dataset Description

 ### Data Format